whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 From Annie Wolff:
 Amara, your dedication to learning the material is almost unmatched in our cohort.
 Even when you are frustrated, you persevere in your effort to understand and master ruby.
 Moreover, you are able to look past current struggles and see many learning opportunities that you go after with gusto.
 You do not accept the status quo and your efforts to grow and change consistently improve the experience of your peers.
 You're a natural leader and I feel fortunate that I get to work with you everyday.

+From Caroline Powell:
+Amara is so inspiring to be around.
+She is great at bringing people together and making our time at Turing enjoyable for everyone.
+She is full of new ideas and will be a great addition to any company culture that she's thrown into because she has the ability to excite and motivate others.

 # Playing a Part